Npoubko/Miscellaneous-Quote-Images/README.md

 # Miscellaneous Quote Images
 The best quotes of various men, in image format.
 Please download and share.

-If you're on your phone, open the "code" tab up top, click a book folder, and then scroll down to see the images.
+If you're on your phone, open the "code" tab up top, click a folder, and then scroll down to see the images.

 If on desktop, just open a book folder and scroll down to see the images.